 Over 100 members strong, our volunteer workforces are noteworthy members of our staff team.
 We work together to provide the best possible experience for our many visitors through out the year.
 We want your involvement to be both positive and rewarding while helping to further the Gardens' mission to educate both students and the general public alike.

 April 2014 calendar- see our Volunteer opportunities for this month

 Becoming a Volunteer-

-Please contact MaryAnne McMillan if you would like more information on volunteering.
+Please contact MaryAnne McMillan if you would like to attend a Volunteer Orientation.

 Each prospective volunteer must complete the following: